DCOR-dev/ckanext-dc_serve/README.rst

 This CKAN plugin provides an API for accessing DC data.
 The python package dclab implements a client library (``dclab.rtdc_dataset.fmt_dcor``) to access this API.
-Shape-Out 2 offers a GUI via *File - Load DCOR data*.
+DCscope offers a GUI via *File - Load DCOR data*.

 This plugin implements: